concurrencyinc/DS-Interview/README.md

 # Concurrency's Data Science Technical Interview
-Materials used in technical interviews for data science team.
+Materials used in technical interviews for the data science team.